SananMaarouf/applitrack/README.md

 - **User Authentication:** Secure sign-up and login with email/password or Google.
 - **Password Reset:** Easily reset your password if you forget it.
 - **Responsive Design:** Works seamlessly on desktop and mobile devices.
-- **Privacy Focused:** Your data is private and i don't sell it.
+- **Privacy Focused:** Your data is private, i don't sell it, i don't plan on selling it or using it for nefarious purposes.
+Honestly this is a side-project and i don't intend on making money on this.
 Read more about how your data is used on [terms of service page](https://www.applitrack.no/terms-of-service)
 - **Modern UI:** Clean, user-friendly interface built with Tailwind CSS and shadcn/ui.
 With light/dark mode theme (dark by default to not flashbang your eyes)
 - **Account Management:** Update password or delete your account at any time.